 The "piggyback" idea involving a primary "booster" aircraft is not wholly uncommon within United States Air Force lore for the USAF has been using such launch methods throughout a bevy of experimental systems in the 1950s and 1960s.
 One such method - this involving a modified Boeing B-29 Superfortress - was used to launch the Bell X-1 rocket plane that allowed the Americans to successfully break the sound barrier for the first time.
 Similarly, the North American X-15 rocket plane was launched from underwing of a Boeing B-52 Stratofortress.
 The Falcon HTV-2 is launched into sub-earth orbit by way of the Minotaur IV Lite rocket booster.

-Manufacturer: DARPA - US
+DARPA - USA

-13,000 mph (20,921 kmh; 11,296 kts)
+13,000 mph (20,921 kph; 11,296 kts)